alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-28-rule-on-associating-with-kafirs.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Rule on associating with the disbelievers"
+title: Rule on associating with the disbelievers
-hijri: "Rabi' Al-Awwal 11, 1442"
+hijri: '1442-03-11'
 date: 2020-10-28
-source: "Majmu' Fatawa Al-Shaykh Ibn Baz 28/235"
+source: Majmu' Fatawa Al-Shaykh Ibn Baz 28/235
 lang: en
-category: [fatwas, walabara]
+category:
+- fatwas
+- walabara
 note: false
 locale: en
-summary: "Loving the Kafirs, helping them in falsehood and considering them friends are major sins and means leading to disbelief in Allah.
-If a person helps them against the Muslims, this is association which is considered one of the forms of apostasy."
+summary: Loving the Kafirs, helping them in falsehood and considering them friends are major sins and means leading to disbelief in Allah.
+If a person helps them against the Muslims, this is association which is considered one of the forms of apostasy.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: